 If you search for “pizza,” or “movie times,” or “division of motor vehicles,” there’s a chance that you might want to find information about where to get pizza near you, or to find what films that local movie theatres or showing, or find out more about driver’s licenses in your area.
 This is true even if you don’t include a specific location with your search.

-A recent patent application from Yahoo explores many ways that look at user data related to searches to attempt to identify whether a query is regionally sensitive or doesn’t have some kind of location-based intent behind it.
+A recent patent application from Yahoo explores many ways to look at user data related to searches to attempt to identify whether a query is regionally sensitive or doesn’t have some location-based intent behind it.

 The patent application is: